Okoye-Nelson/microservices-url-shortener/notion-file.md

 -   **Link Service**: The core service responsible for the business logic of creating, listing, and deleting short links.
 It validates incoming URLs and generates unique short IDs.
 -   **Redirect Service**: A high-performance service focused solely on handling incoming short URL requests, looking up the original URL, and issuing an HTTP 302 redirect.
 It also publishes a "click" event for analytics.
 -   **Stats Service**: Consumes "click" events and aggregates statistics.
 It provides the data for the analytics dashboard on the frontend.
--   **Notification Service**: A consumer service that listens for specific events (e.g., new link creation) and sends notifications to external systems like Slack.
+-   **Notification Service**: (Currently disabled in local setup) A consumer service that listens for specific events (e.g., new link creation) and sends notifications to external systems like Slack.
 -   **Frontend**: A vanilla JavaScript single-page application that provides the user interface.
 It is served as a static asset and communicates with the backend via the API Gateway.

 ### 2.2.
 Infrastructure Components